my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

   - *være til fordel for*… → to be beneficial for

     Det er til fordel for barn å ha foreldre som engasjerer seg i lekser. → It is beneficial for children to have parents who are involved in homework.

+  - Fordeler *med* dette er ... → Advantages of this are ...

 - to make sure ...